 IELTS Expert

 The listening exam aims to check how well you understand spoken English in different situations.
-It is an important part of the IELTS exam, showing if you are ready to use English at work or in school in an English-speaking country.
+It is an important part of the IELTS exam, helping to show if you are ready to use English at work or in school in an English-speaking country.
 This test looks at how well you can understand main ideas and specific details when listening to English.
 It also tests how well you can understand different English accents and ways of speaking.
 The test is like real life, helping you get ready for talking and listening in English every day.

 - Headphones: Depending on the test center, you may be given headphones to listen to the recordings.